martinduke/congestion-control-charter/congestion-control-charter.md

 Upon completion of its deliverables, the Congestion Control WG will close in the absence of suitable proposals for further work.

+#Milestones

+  - Submit 5033bis to IESG for publication.